Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Factors Affecting Palm Cold Tolerance

-Have you wondered why some gardeners in northern regions can grow palms successfully while others that live in the same location can’t?
-There are a few factors that can play a key role in palm survival.
+Have you ever wondered why some gardeners in northern regions can successfully grow palms, while others in the same location struggle to do so?
+There are several factors that can significantly influence the survival of palm trees.

-• Maturity.
-As I have mentioned above, the age of the tree is very important.
-Mature palms have thicker trunks, more extensive root system and more leaves that offer better cold protection to the tree.
+• Maturity: As mentioned earlier, the age of the palm tree plays a crucial role.
+Mature palms have thicker trunks, more extensive root systems, and a greater number of leaves, all of which provide better cold protection.

 Simple Palm Tree Cold Protection

-By using some simple cold protection techniques, you can push palm’s hardiness zone by one or even one and a half USDA zones!
-With more advanced measures it is possible to move it two full zones.
+By using some simple cold protection techniques, you can push a palm tree’s hardiness zone by one, or even one and a half, USDA zones!
+More advanced measures might even allow you to shift it by two full zones.

-You can start palm winter protection in the late fall or early winter after it gets noticeably cold.
-Some cold weather is good for you palm because it will start the process of dormancy and will make it more cold hardy.
+You should start your palm’s winter protection in the late fall or early winter when the temperature noticeably drops.
+A bit of cold weather is beneficial because it initiates the dormancy process, enhancing the tree’s cold hardiness.

-So don’t start too early.
-The goal is to protect leaves, stems, and the most important part of the palm the bud which is a heart of the palm tree.
-Here is a few easy things you can do:
+So, don’t start too early.
+The goal is to protect the leaves, stems, and, most crucially, the bud—the heart of the palm tree.
+Here are a few easy steps you can take:

-• Heavy mulching.
-One of the easiest measures is to apply 4-12 in. of mulch.
-This will prevent ground from deep freezing thus protecting the roots and the lower portion of the trunk.
+• Heavy mulching: One of the simplest measures is to apply a layer of 4-12 inches of mulch.
+This insulates the ground, preventing it from deep freezing, thus safeguarding the roots and the lower part of the trunk.

-• Heavy watering.
-Water the palm with lukewarm water to warm up the ground a little, thus helping to increase water uptake.
+• Heavy watering: Give the palm a good watering with lukewarm water to slightly warm up the ground, aiding in increased water uptake.

-• Antidesiccant spray.
-This spray creates a waxy layer that prevents a water loss from the tree’s foliage.
-It does gradually wash off with rains, so you will need to replay it.
+• Antidesiccant spray: This spray creates a waxy layer that prevents water loss from the tree’s foliage.
+Keep in mind that it gradually washes off with rain, so you’ll need to reapply it.

-• Snow.
-Surprisingly a few inches of snow offers a great cold protection with the temperatures as much as 30F warmer under it than the air.
-Of course heavy snows can cause damage.
+• Snow: Surprisingly, a few inches of snow can offer excellent cold protection, with temperatures under the snow often being as much as 3°F warmer than the surrounding air.
+However, heavy snowfall can potentially cause damage.

-• Christmas lights.
-Putting some Christmas lights around the trunk of the tree is another simple idea that can add 2-3F of warmth.
+• Christmas lights: Placing Christmas lights around the trunk of the tree is another simple idea that can provide an additional 2-3°F of warmth.

 Conclusion